SAILResearch/awesome-foundation-model-leaderboards/README.md

 Also, a leaderboard should be included if only:

 * It is actively maintained.
-* It is related to large AI models.
+* It is related to AIs.

 ## Table of Contents
 - [**Tools**](#tools)